pnochisaki/young-inglewood/_content/pages/contact.md

       in Napa Valley, California approximately 2 hours north of San Francisco.
-      Our estate on the benchland in the western reaches of St Helena has endowed us with well drained gravelly loam soils, ideal for growing Cabernet Sauvignon and other red Bourdeaux grape varieties.
+      Our estate on the benchland in the western reaches of St Helena has endowed us with well drained gravelly loam soils, ideal for growing Cabernet Sauvignon and other red Bordeaux grape varieties.
     question: Where is Young Inglewood located?
   - answer: >
       Please text or call us at <a href="tel:7072004572" 707-200-4572</a> or